artainmo/push_swap/README.md

 Each time wanting to use ra, rra or sa check if rr or rrr or ss could be used instead to sort b at same time -> if topb < topb - 1 -> ss (because b gets inserted inversely into a must ideally be inversed) -> if b is ordered but not ideally rr or rrr until ideal position

 0. If all ordered -> shortest path to correct place (ra || rra)
 1. Top b value can be inserted in ideal position -> pa else if a ordered goto ideal pos for b
-2. If no longest chain exists -> consider as being outside longest chain
-3. If inside longest chain:
-* goto fastest exit of longest chain
+2. If sa created ideal position -> sa
+3. Fill stack b
-4. If outside longest chain
+* If b == 0 fill it with smallest value not in longest chain
+* If top a is ideal for b -> pb
-* sa if ideal pos next to longest chain
+* Else goto ideal position in a for next b
-* else pb